google/koladata/docs/api_reference.md

   show_shape: When true, the repr will show the shape.
   show_schema: When true, the repr will show the schema.
   show_item_id: When true, the repr will show the itemids for objects.
+  show_present_count: When true, the repr will show the size and present_count
+    for DataSlices.

 Returns:
   A string representation of the DataSlice `x`.</code></pre>